Last passengers leave cruise ship in Cambodia after virus clearance

 Holland America Line confirmed in a statement the last passengers had been given health clearances to leave the ship and make their way home.

-“The company is working to finalize arrangements for everyone,” the statement said, adding that those who traveled home previously will be contacted by their local health department.
+“The company is working to finalise arrangements for everyone,” the statement said, adding that those who travelled home previously will be contacted by their local health department.

 Upon leaving the vessel, passengers received traditional checkered Cambodian scarves as souvenirs.